jemcafe/vue-practice/README.md

 ## Vue practice

 This is not meant to be a pretty looking app.
-I'm just understanding how it works and what I can do with it.
+The goal of this is understand how Vue works and what I can do with it, so I can use it for a later project.

 ## Resources
 * https://v1.vuejs.org/guide/